 A beautiful staircase, with a fountain between the two flight of stairs, takes you to Mevlana Street.

 What was I supposed to think when I saw this more than 800 years old Seljuk era religious temple?
-It’s hard to comprehend the time scale when something is so old and it’s equally hard to put it in its proper historical context.
+It’s hard to comprehend the time scale when something is so old and it’s equally hard to put it in its proper historic context.

 The Konya Valiliği building is directly opposite the Şerafettin Mosque.
 This building is the Town Hall.

-The colourful historical Bedesten Çarşı starts at this point.
+The colourful historic Bedesten Çarşı starts at this point.
 This Ottoman era bazaar is the same as in other Turkish cities that I visited, with numerous shops and an abundance of goods on offer.

 One of them is the Ottoman era Kapi Mosque, built in 1658.

 Otherwise, the whole area is full of character and charm, despite the fact that it also seems a bit neglected.
-But, that very unique atmosphere is so appropriate as a perfect setting for such magnificent historical structures.
+But, that very unique atmosphere is so appropriate as a perfect setting for such magnificent historic structures.

 At the other end of Mevlana Street, you will arrive to the big square, with two of Konya’s most magnificent buildings – the Selimiye Mosque and the Mevlana Museum, next to each other.